ifm/documentation/GeneralDoc/docker.md

 docker run ifm3d
 ```

+*Note: the image name might be different than the name you saved the container as.
+After `docker load`, docker will show you the name of the loaded image*

 # Deploying a container to the VPU

 There are several ways for deploying a container.
 We are focusing on two: